Adidas: EU court rules against three stripes trademark | DW | 19.06.2019

 The German company will not be allowed to trademark three stripes next to each other, Europe's second-highest court has ruled.
 The court called it "an ordinary figurative mark."

-The General Court of the European Union on Wednesday backed a decision by EU intellectual property authorities that Adidas could not trademark its three stripes logo.
+The General Court of the European Union on Wednesday backed a decision by EU intellectual property authorities that Adidas could not trademark three stripes.

 The court said Adidas had failed to show that its trademark of parallel stripes was distinct enough in the minds of European consumers.